AN OVERVIEW OF THE CRYSTAL LODGE

 The only items we sell which are not manufactured by Swarovski will be items of display material which we will be specially commissioning ourselves for you to purchase to enhance your collections.

-Insurance valuations can now be found by visiting the "insurance" tab, where you can download an Excel spreadsheet containing details of mainstream retired and current Swarovski crystal, again, this is limited to items which were produced and sold by Swarovski themselves.
+Insurance valuation guide can be found by visiting the "insurance" tab, where you can download an Excel spreadsheet containing details of mainstream retired and current Swarovski crystal, again, this is limited to items which were produced and sold by Swarovski themselves.
 More information and guidance notes can be found under the "insurance" tab.
+Some clients download it twice, keeping one version which calculates the insurance value of their collection, and another which they use as their Swarovski wish list.

 If you have to make an insurance claim and would like us to prepare a document for your insurance company detailing replacement values for lost or broken Swarovski crystal items, and need expert advise and answers to any questions your insurance company might have about retired Swarovski crystal, we are happy to do this.
 However, in order for us to undertake this time-consuming work, we need to avoid situations where clients have their claims settled thanks to our hard work but then keep the money and don’t buy replacement crystal!
 Insurance valuations can only be provided to UK clients.